catseye/Robin/doc/Style.markdown

 ----------------------------

-When defining a macro which implements a binary operation which is associative, write two versions:
+When defining a macro which implements a binary operation which is associative, write three versions:

+* First write the basic version; this should take two arguments and be named with the natural-language word of the operation.
+This version is useful because it has the simplest definition to which one can refer, and can be used in the definition of the next two versions.

-* One version which takes any number of arguments.
+* Then write a version which takes any number of arguments.
 The minimum number may be zero, one, or two, depending on the nature of the operation, but there should be no limit to the number of arguments; the operation can be applied successively to all of the arguments, two at a time.
+This version can be named after the common mathematical symbol for the operation if one exists, or, if not, the name of the first version suffixed with `*`.

+  There should be a macro which lets you derive this version in a higher- order way from the first version, but currently that support does not exist.

-* One version which takes a list, and applies the operation to all of the arguments in the list.
-This is not much more than sugar for the appropriate `fold`.
-Often the name of this can be based on a different English word than the binary operation would have (`conj` for `and`, `disj` for `or`, `sum` for `add`, `product` for `multiply`), but if no word is appropriate, suffix the symbol for the binary operation with a `*` character.
+* Then write a version which takes a list, and applies the operation to all of the arguments in the list.
+This version can be written by passing the first version to the appropriate `fold`.
+Often the name of this can be based on a different natural-language word than the binary operation would have, but if no such word is appropriate, use the name of the first version suffixed with `-list`.

+Examples from the standard modules:

+* `add`, `+`, and `sum`
+* `multiply`, `*`, and `product`
+* `and`, `&`, and `conj`
+* `or`, `|`, and `disj`
+* `gt?`, `>`, and `strictly-decreasing?`
+* `gte?`, `>=`, and `decreasing?`
+* `lt?`, `<`, and `strictly-increasing?`
+* `lte?`, `<=`, and `increasing?`
+* `equal?`, `=`, and `same?`

-The first version may take advantage of short-circuiting, but the second version cannot, by itself: it will evaluate all of the arguments and construct a list first, which defeats short-circuiting.
+All three versions may take advantage of short-circuiting, but the third version has a weaker form: all of the elements of the list must be evaluated first in order for the list to be constructed, but the operation may not examine all elements of the list to compute its result.

+These details still need to be worked out:

-A sufficiently clever analyzer can convert the first into successive applications of a single two-argument version of the macro, and the second into this form as well if all of the members of the list are known at analysis time.
+* A sufficiently clever analyzer can convert the first into successive applications of a single two-argument version of the macro, and the second into this form as well if all of the members of the list are known at analysis time.

-A purity analysis may be applied to check if this conversion can happen.
+* A purity analysis may be applied to check if this conversion can happen.
 The macros so defined should be decorated with metadata which associates each with the other for the purposes of analysis and conversion.
-The details of this need to be worked out.

 Conditionals
 ------------